Trail Companion Guide

 Map controls (top right): the GPS button starts or stops position tracking; the layer button cycles between Street, Topo, and Satellite views; the ๐ท button toggles trail photo markers on and off.

 Trail photos.
 When enabled, photo markers appear along the route.
-Tap one to see a thumbnail preview with the photo title and mile marker.
-These are the same photos from the main site's gallery.
+Tap one to see a fullscreen lightbox with the photo, title, and mile marker.
+Tap anywhere or the โ to dismiss.

 Where markers overlap (common in small towns with multiple resources), they're automatically fanned out in a small circle so you can tap each one individually.